Scottish Wedding Traditions: A Complete Guide for Modern Couples

 Incorporating Tradition Thoughtfully

-The best Scottish weddings find a natural balance between tradition and the couple's own personality.
+The best Edinburgh weddings find a natural balance between tradition and the couple's own personality.
 You do not need to include every custom listed here — even one or two well-chosen traditions can give your day a distinctly Scottish character.
-Talk to your celebrant, venue coordinator and suppliers about which traditions resonate with you and how they can be incorporated smoothly into your day.
+Talk to your celebrant, venue coordinator and suppliers about which traditions resonate with you and how they can be incorporated smoothly.